 I am currently doing this blog, planning group hikes and related events, participating in events I’ve been invited to because of my blog and Unlikely Hikers, working my actual day job and somehow making time to hike so I don’t lose my marbles.
 It is impossible to do it all.

-These ventures are building invaluable community.
-I know this because I am frequently told so and I feel like I’m actually seeing things change for the better.
-I’ve never had enough time to update this blog more than once a month and now I’m doing all of this other stuff, too.
-I need time.
-I need money.
-I eke by on my day job and I’ve been living like this since I was a teenager (I’m in my mid-thirties).
-I am a high school dropout with no specialized skills who’s spent all of my adult life, until recent years, struggling with just figuring out how to make my life work and not knowing what I want to do or be.
-I’m not someone who can ask my parents or a relative for money.
-I’ve missed out on a lot of opportunities my peers have had due to lack of financial privilege and the emotional weight of struggling so much.
+These ventures are building invaluable community and I want to give them the attention they deserve.
+I am a high school dropout who’s spent all of my adult life, until recent years, struggling with just figuring out how to not be a screw up.
+I’m not someone who can ask my parents or a relative for money and I’ve missed out on a lot of opportunities my peers have had due to lack of financial privilege and the emotional weight of struggling so much.

 If you’d rather not set up a Patreon account or prefer a one-time donation, there’s always good old Paypal.

 I don’t want to talk about amounts or tell anyone what they might donate.
 Anything feels good to me.
 One extremely baseline example: if just 10 people donated just $10 a month, I could take a day off.